A Simple Guide to the Months in Italian

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-Names for the 12 Months in Italian
+The 12 Months of the Year in Italian

 Did you know that March is crazy and a windy June brings wheat to the farmyard?